intel/gbs/docs/GBS.rst

   * version is not present in your git repository
   * tag format is configured incorrectly

-- current branch is not descendant of the upstream version it claims to be derived from
+- current branch is not a descendant of the upstream version that it claims to be derived from

 Managing upstream sources
 -------------------------

 This section is only of interest to the package maintainers.

-In order to maintain packages using the model described above, you need to keep unmodified upstream sources in a separate branch in your git repository.
+To maintain packages using the model described above, you need to keep unmodified upstream sources in a separate branch in your git repository.
 GBS supports two models for this.

 Import upstream source archive to git
 `````````````````````````````````````

-In this model you import source tarballs (or zip files) from the upstream release to your git repository using the `gbs import` command.
+In this model, you import source tarballs (or zip files) from the upstream release to your git repository using the `gbs import` command.
 GBS commits the sources in the upstream branch and creates a tag for the upstream release.
-An example of starting from scratch, i.e. importing to an empty repo:
+An example of starting from scratch, that is importing to an empty repo:

 ::